-Hello Fresh and Sunbasket are two meal kit services offering home delivery of preselected ingredients and recipes.
+Hello Fresh and Sunbasket are meal kit services offering home delivery of preselected ingredients and recipes.

-This article will describe and compare these brands to assist people who are considering trying their products.
+This article describes and compares these brands to assist people who are considering trying their products.

-As of 2020, Hello Fresh had an estimated 5 million active customers worldwide.
-They deliver their meal kits in continental United States, Hawaii, and Alaska.
+As of 2020, Hello Fresh has an estimated 5 million active customers worldwide.
+It delivers its meal kits in the continental United States, Hawaii, and Alaska.

 Sunbasket is also a meal kit delivery company.
 In 2014, Chef Justine Kelly and a group of technology investors founded the company.